tanishaaa17/legal-check/README.md

-# LegalEase
+# ⚖️ LegalEase

-LegalEase is uses Large Language Models (LLMs) like ChatGPT or Gemini—to analyze, understand, simplify, and generate legal content.
+**LegalEase** uses Large Language Models (LLMs) like **ChatGPT** or **Gemini** to analyze, understand, simplify, and generate legal content.

+---

-## Features
+## 🚀 Features

-It is designed to help both legal professionals and everyday users with tasks such as:
+LegalEase is designed to assist both legal professionals and everyday users with tasks such as:

-📝 Summarizing lengthy legal documents
+- 📝 **Summarizing** lengthy legal documents
-🧾 Generating legal templates (e.g., contracts, NDAs)
+- 🧾 **Generating** legal templates (e.g., contracts, NDAs)
-🗣 Explaining legal jargon in simple terms
+- 🗣 **Explaining** legal jargon in simple terms
-🌍 Translating legal documents into local languages
+- 🌍 **Translating** legal documents into local languages
-🔍 Extracting important clauses or obligations
+- 🔍 **Extracting** important clauses or obligations

+---

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to fork the repo, submit issues, or propose enhancements.
+All contributions are welcome to help improve LegalEase!

+---

-## License
+## 📄 License

-MIT License - feel free to use this project for your own applications.
+This project is licensed under the **MIT License** — feel free to use it in your own applications.